ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 <!-- TOC --><a name="poe-via-optional-poe-module"></a>
 ## PoE via optional PoE module

-Both RJ45 jacks are PoE enabled but for 'Power over Ethernet' to be really working Radxa's PoE module must be seated between ATX power connector and RJ45 jacks .
+Both RJ45 jacks are PoE enabled but for 'Power over Ethernet' to be really working Radxa's PoE module must be seated between ATX power connector and RJ45 jacks.
 When connected to a PoE switch a short press on the power button is needed for the board to boot.

 Measuring the 12V rail on the SATA power ports gives 11.64V and when checking the DC voltage generated by the PoE module via SARADC a 11.7V value confirms the voltage being a bit on the low side for HDDs.
 Radxa chose to [keep Rock 5 ITX compatible to 5B wrt DC-IN voltage measurement](https://forum.radxa.com/t/realtime-power-usage/15027/11?u=tkaiser):